Returnal: Gameplay

-Returnal is a third-person shooter video game featuring roguelike elements and covering the psychological horror genre.
-Set in a futuristic science fiction setting, the player controls Selene Vassos (Jane Perry), a space pilot, equipped with a suit and armed with high-tech weapons, who is stranded on the alien planet Atropos, and stuck in a time loop.
+Returnal is a third-person shooter video game featuring roguelike elements and falling under the psychological horror genre.
+In a futuristic science fiction setting, the player controls Selene Vassos (Jane Perry), a space pilot, equipped with a suit and armed with high-tech weapons, who is stranded on the alien planet Atropos and stuck in a time loop.
 After every death, Selene is resurrected, following a pattern of traversing foreign environments and combating extraterrestrial entities with growing visions in an ever changing world.

-The game is split into two halves- each consisting of three biomes.
+The game is split into two halves, each consisting of three biomes.
 If the player dies during a run, they are sent to the beginning of the half.
 Selene has the ability to dash and can later unlock a grappling hook that lets her shoot to predefined points in a room.
+The xenomorph enemies launch arcade-like geometric arrangements and colors of energy, lines, fireballs in expanding spiral, square and spherical arrays, hoops, lasers which require strategy to navigate.
 Players can find a variety of weapons in the game, ranging from a basic pistol to an Electropylon Driver.
 Each weapon has unique traits that can be leveled up to unlock enhanced perks that can deal more damage.
 Selene additionally has a melee weapon that can be used to attack enemies, destroy resource geodes, or destroy barriers.

 The Ascension update introduces online cooperative multiplayer, which allows up to two players to complete the game's campaign together.